wevm/wagmi/docs/react/getting-started.md

 ## Manual Installation

-To manually add wagmi to your project, install the required packages.
+To manually add Wagmi to your project, install the required packages.

 ::: code-group
 ```bash [pnpm]